daniel-raad/myLeetCode/README.md

 problem 234; isPALINDROME?????? - two pointers used - finding the middle of a linked list

 problem 581:Shortest Unsorted Continuous Subarray - takes a variety of thinking. nice solution and defo worth looking over

+problem 338: counting bits - did not complete myself, need to have better look at patterns in bits